| Properly fitting your bicycle to your individual body type is crucial

 while the other end rests on the bottom of the rear axle bolt or quick-release.

+When you have the right position, tighten the pinch bolt on the stem.
 Consider this measurement as a starting place.
 Take your bike on a long ride;

 you should feel an even pressure across the palm of your hand rather than in